jenwachter/gulp-tasks/README.md

 __gulp watch__: Watches for changes to certain types of files.
 When there are changes...

-- JavaScript: scripts are compiled to `dist/js`.
-If a JavaScript library you are creating needs unit tests, it should be created as a separate Node package.
+- JavaScript: scripts are compiled to `dist/js`. _FYI: If a JavaScript library you are creating needs unit tests, it should be created as a separate Node package._
 - CSS: SCSS is compiled to `dist/css`.
 - Images: images are moved to `dist/images`.
 - PHP: unit tests are run.